-Arriving in the Netherlands was quite the shock since I am from NYC.
-The streets for cars were narrow, but the sidewalks and bike paths were wide and in abundance!
-Everywhere I turned, there were parked bicycles, and there seemed to be more cyclists on the road than there were cars.
-I had taken a … Continue reading Netherlands: A Country Built for People, Not Cars
+When I first arrived in the Netherlands, I was in for a shock.
+I am originally from NYC, so observing the stark difference between the space given to vehicles and pedestrians was peculiar—the streets for vehicles were narrow, but the sidewalks and bike paths were wide and in abundance.
+Everywhere I turned, there were parked … Continue reading Netherlands: A Country Built for People, Not Cars

 It's been about a week since I've arrived in Siem Reap and I must say my body seems to be accepting this humid, hot climate in October.
 In NYC, I could probably enjoy the cool autumn breeze, but here...nope!
 My friend gave me the scoop about living in Siem Reap, but you can't really know … Continue reading 7 Tips to Prepare for Southeast Asia

 Check out my latest post featuring photos from Madrid!

 This past weekend's weather in NYC makes me miss my vacation in the Dominican Republic.
 Warm, sunny, 85-degree weather...
 I can't wait til spring and summer arrive!
 ALL PHOTOS ARE ©magnetically aesthetic.
 Please do not steal, edit, or use these pictures in any way without my permission.
 Thank you!